Werner Vordtriede: Death and legacy

 Colleagues, former students, and friends wrote contributions for a Festschrift honoring Vordtriede on his seventieth birthday, but the volume did not appear until one month after his death.
-He died, a U.S. citizen, during a study trip near Izmir in September 1985.
+He died, a U.S. citizen, during a study trip near İzmir in September 1985.
 A lifelong bachelor, he had no descendants and was estranged from his sister as of the 1970s.
 His colleague and former student Dieter Borchmeyer served as the executor of his estate.
 Vordtriede had preserved documents pertaining to Nazi Germany as authentic historical records, and they along with many letters and other papers were bequeathed to the German Literature Archive in Marbach.
 His correspondence with his mother Käthe Vordtriede was edited for a book publication (1998) and formed the basis for a televised documentary (2001).
 Käthe Vordtriede is memorialized in Freiburg with a Stolperstein and a street name.
-Werner Vordtriede was interred in Munich in 1985, and after the expiration of a twenty-year lease for his burial plot, the grave was cleared in accordance with German cemetery practice.
+Werner Vordtriede was interred in Munich in 1985, and after the expiration of a twenty-year lease for his burial plot, the grave was vacated in accordance with German cemetery practice.